Why Most Leadership Training Fails to Change Behaviour at Work

 A familiar scene:

-Organizations in India spend thousands, sometimes lakhs per participant on leadership programs.
+Organisations in India spend thousands, sometimes lakhs per participant on leadership programmes.
 And yet, within 90 days, most of what was learned is forgotten or abandoned.

 It’s not the trainer’s fault.
 It’s not the participant’s fault either.